-On the coffee table in front of me, a peroxide blonde model stared up from of latest issue of Short Hair as if she might leap up from the glossy book, throw back her Megyn Kelly cut with a hearty laugh and say, “You’re really going to cut off five inches?
+On the coffee table in front of me, a peroxide blonde model stares up from of latest issue of Short Hair as if she might leap up from the glossy book, throw back her Megyn Kelly cut with a hearty laugh and say, “You’re really going to cut off five inches?
 Your boyfriend is going to hate it.”

 “Taylor you can take a seat in my chair.
 I’m going to get your color,” said my hairstylist, Shelly, before disappearing into the back room of the salon.
-I considered literally running away from this $78 appointment.
-I imagined what Shelly’s face might look like if she came back in and I had disappeared, the sound of my tires squealing out of the salon parking lot behind me, her chair empty.
+I consider running away from this $78 appointment.
+I imagine what Shelly’s face might look like if she were to come back in and I had disappeared, the sound of my tires squealing out of the salon parking lot behind me.

 I go sit down.